 - 1-to-1 point transfer to top travel brands like Southwest Airlines and the Intercontinental Hotel Group

 - Complimentary Priority Pass Select membership — free access to more than 1,000 airport lounges worldwide for the cardholder

 - Global Entry or TSA PreCheck application fee credits every 4 years — up to $100 value

 - Complimentary Lyft Pink membership for one year — $199 minimum value

 - Sign-up Bonus.
-Spend at least $4,000 in qualifying purchases within 3 months to earn 50,000 bonus Ultimate Rewards points.
-That’s worth up to $750 when redeemed for airfare, hotels, and other travel purchases through the Ultimate Rewards portal, as well as statement credits against other select purchases (for a limited time only).
+Spend at least $4,000 in qualifying purchases within 3 months to earn 60,000 bonus Ultimate Rewards points.
+That’s worth up to $900 when redeemed for airfare, hotels, and other travel purchases through the Chase Ultimate Rewards portal.

 - Key Fees.
 The annual fee is $550.
 Additional cards for authorized users cost $75 per card, per year.
 There’s no foreign transaction fee.

 Best General Hotel Credit: Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is one of the few general travel rewards credit cards with a dedicated hotel credit: $50 per year against eligible hotel purchases made through the Chase Ultimate Rewards portal.
 That’s $50 off your travel budget each year, assuming you find the opportunity to stay in a hotel at some point.